 Tellers will lock cash drawers when they are away from their stations.

-Cash drawers shall not exceed $.

 Cash shall not be placed within reach of customers.

 Only authorized personnel are permitted in the teller area.
 The Credit Union will not allow non-tellers to wander through the teller's area unattended.